lhaykus/My-React-Portfolio/readme.md

 * To make the skills section and overall layout more mobile respoonsive
 * To get Contact Form to function
 * To create cool 3D effects
+* Get project cards to flip independently and not all together

 ## Credits
  * Artwork for header image created by and credited to [Hybridgothic](https://twitter.com/Hybridgothica)